 On a hard court tennis court baan you can create 2-4 pickleball pickleball courts.
 If you work with mobile nets, you can use the fields for other sports.

 You need some space around the field.
 At the backside at least 1,5 meter (but better 2,5 meter) and between the courts 1,5 (or better 2) meters.

 You can play pickleball on any paved field with not too many unevenness.
+Paint the lines, put up the net and start playing.
+This way the court can still be used for other sports.
 Artificial grass, gravel and French court are not suitable.